open-component-model/ocm-spec/doc/introduction/component_versions.md

 **Summary:** \
 *Component Versions* are the central concept of OCM.
 A *Component Version* describes what belongs to a particular version of a software component and how to access it.
 This includes:

-- resources, i.e. technical artifacts like binaries, docker images, ...
+- resources, i.e. technical artifacts like binaries, Docker images, ...
-- sources like code in github
+- sources like code in GitHub
 - references to other software component versions

 ### Component Name and Version